harish-shivaram/shilly-jekyll/_classical/GHan.md

 In 1727 he applied for British citizenship, which was immediately granted, and Handel assumed the role of composer of music for royal occasions.

-This led to his writing four fantastic anthems for the coronation of King George ll, perhaps the most famous of which is 'Zadok the Priest', which has been performed at nearly every British coronation since.
+This led to his writing four fantastic anthems for the coronation of King George II, perhaps the most famous of which is 'Zadok the Priest', which has been performed at nearly every British coronation since.

 His music is wonderfully melodic and holds a unique place in the repertoire of the Baroque composers.